adya/pack-skse-mod/README.md

 #### Installation Option Images

-In addition to textual content of the installer you might as well provide cover images for each installation option:
+In addition to textual content of the installer you might as well provide cover images for each installation option.
+Put them inside your repository and specify paths to these images.
+Path is relative to repository's root.

 ```yaml
 jobs: